 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through February 28, 2015.
-Please note that the scale is different for the 90-day map.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through March 31, 2016.

-According to the U.S. Geological Survey WaterWatch for Virginia, average stream flow values for March 2015 at 150 stream gages in Virginia and just beyond the state border were in the normal range at about 61 percent of gages, below normal at about 9 percent, and above normal at about 30 percent (with much-above-normal readings for the month at several gages, particularly in far southwestern Virginia).
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for March 2016 at 150 stream gages in Virginia and just beyond the state border were in the normal range at 53% of gages, above normal at 3%, below normal at 32%, and much below normal at 12%.
 The color-coded, flow-percentile map for this period is shown below.
-The color codes/percentile classes used by USGS to compared flows to historical records for the month are as follows:
+The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 DROUGHT IN VIRGINIA